zachallaun/clojure-py/doc/reader.rst

 The purpose of the reader is to parse a stream of text, one character at a time, and return the next clojure-py obj found.

+At the time of this writing the clojure-py reader will attempt to conform exactly to the Clojure reader.
+Each definition below has a subsection *Clojure Conformance* that details any differences.

+Also, this document is not the final word.
+It's written to document the reader as it progresses.

 **********
 Whitespace
 **********